Geethika4427/SpamDetection/README.md

 GET http://localhost:3000/search/details/:phone – Get full contact details by phone

 ## Authorization
-Pass JWT token in the header for protected routes:
+Pass JWT token in the header for protected routes:-
 Authorization: Bearer <your_token>

 ## Testing the API